-For Physical sharehold For Physical shareholders and other than individual shareholders holding shares in Demat.
-PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Departm (Applicable for both demat shareholders as well as physical shareholders) Shareholders who have not updated their PAN with the Company/ Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
-Dividend Bank Details OR Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat account or in the company records in order to login.
-If both the details are not recorded with the depository or company, please enter the member id / folio number in the Dividend Bank details field.
+For Physical sharehol ders and other than individual shareholders holding shares in Demat.
+PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Shareholders who have not updated their PAN with the Company/ Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
+Dividend Bank Details OR Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) a recorded in your demat account or in the company records in order to login If both the details are not recorded with the depository or company, please enter the member id / folio number in the Dividend Bank details field.

 - (vi) After entering these details appropriately, click on "SUBMIT" tab. - (vii) Shareholders holding shares in physical form will then directly reach the Company selection screen.
 However, shareholders holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
 Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
-It is strongly recommended not to share you password with any other person and take utmost care to keep your password confidential. - (viii) For shareholders holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (ix) Click on the EVSN for the relevant "KIRAN VYAPAR LIMITED" on which you choose to vote. - (x) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/
+It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (viii) For shareholders holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (ix) Click on the EVSN for the relevant <KIRAN VYAPAR LIMITED> on which you choose to vote.